 One always passes by the veterans and cadets selling the Red Poppy in the malls, bus terminals, subway/railway stations, during the Remembrance Week.
 The money collected is used for veterans’ welfare by the government.
 The public support for the event is always overwhelming where ever they have Remembrance Day ceremonies.
 People turn up in large numbers.
 The media support is also tremendous.
 All news presenters, anchors, all wear the Red Poppy for the entire week.
 Have you seen any Indian news presenters or any media person ever wearing the Flag on the Flag Day (Indian equivalent of Red Poppy Day)?

-Canadian Prime Minister and the entire cabinet, would appear on any media, wearing the Red Poppy.
+Canadian Prime Minister and the entire cabinet, appear on any media, wearing the Red Poppy.
 In India, on the Flag Day, children pin the flags on our President and the Prime Minister and Chief Minister, and for the next event you see them without the flags on their chests.

 So, next time you see someone selling the Red Poppies or Flags, please pause and buy one and pin it with pride on your chest, to pay respect to those fallen soldiers all over the world who ensured your honour and safety and made sure that you live a life full of dignity.